-Several arguments have been employed in attempting to buttress this position.
-For example, it has been argued: God cannot be tempted (James 1:13); but Jesus was tempted (Matthew 4:1ff; Luke 4:1ff ).
-The conclusion is thus supposed to be: Jesus did not exist in the form of God.
+Another has argued that according to James 1:13, God cannot be tempted.
+But Jesus was tempted (Mt.
+4:1ff; Lk.
+4:1ff ).
+Therefore, the conclusion is supposed to be: Jesus did not exist in the form of God.

-What these writers have failed to realize, with reference to James 1:13, is that God the Father—not Christ the Son—is in view in that context.
-James was not discussing the nature and/or role of Christ.
+What these writers have failed to realize with reference to James 1:13 is that God the Father—not Christ the Son—is in view in that context.
+James was not discussing the nature or role of Christ on earth.
 Thus, it is improper to generalize regarding the nature of the Lord from this brief reference.

-The text commonly appealed to as proof that Jesus did not exist on Earth in “the form of God” is Philippians 2:6.
-Here is the full context of what Paul wrote:
+Another text commonly appealed to as proof that Jesus did not exist on Earth in “the form of God” is Philippians 2:6.

-Have this mind in you, which was also in Christ Jesus: who, existing in the form of God, counted not the being on an equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as a man, he humbled himself, becoming obedient even unto death, yea, the death of the cross (Philippians 2:5-8, ASV).
+Have this mind in you, which was also in Christ Jesus: who, existing in the form of God, counted not the being on an equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as a man, he humbled himself, becoming obedient even unto death, yea, the death of the cross (Phil.
+2:5-8, ASV).

 But the position advocated is incorrect for the following reasons.